 What does this job look like at AHS?

 Administrative support perform various tasks supporting an office or program.
-At Alberta Health Services, there are six levels of administrative support positions.
+At AHS, there are six levels of administrative support positions.
 The responsibilities increase depending on the position level.

 - Administrative Support I: files documents; opens, sorts, and prepares incoming and outgoing mail; operates photocopiers, fax machines, computer scanners; answers telephone calls and takes messages or redirects calls; gathers and inputs data

 - Administrative Support II: greets patients, visitors and staff; answers telephone calls and handles basic inquiries; collects money, issues receipts and reconciles bank deposits; searches for requested information; maintains health record file systems and prepares patient files; keeps work area properly stocked with supplies

 - Administrative Support III: books clients for medical specialist visits and diagnostic tests; maintains databases including patient information, purchase orders, equipment inventory and timekeeping; interviews patients to obtain demographic and health information; responds to internal and external inquiries relating to procedures, records and clinical operations